hadily/bezbez-app/README.md

    - Install virtualenv if not already installed: `$ pip install virtualenv`
    - Create a virtual environment  ` virtualenv venv`
    - Activate the virtual environment: ` source venv/Scripts/activate`
+   - Installing requirements.txt : `pip install -r requirements.txt`
    - From now on any modification on the server should be done after activating the venv

 2. **Setting up the MySQL Server:**
    - Access phpMyAdmin or any other MySQL administration tool you have.